arviz-devs/arviz/doc/source/schema/schema.md

 #### Warmup groups
-Samples generated during the adaptation/warmup phases of algorithms like HMC can also be stored in InferenData.
+Samples generated during the adaptation/warmup phases of algorithms like HMC can also be stored in InferenceData.
 In such cases, the data/samples generated during the adaptation process should be stored in groups with the same name with the `warmup_` prefix, e.g. `warmup_posterior`, `warmup_sample_stats_prior`.
+The `warmup_` prefix goes before other prefixes.

 #### Unconstrained groups
 Samples on the unconstrained space in cases where the samples need to be generated with